PatWie/CppNumericalSolvers/README.md

 A header-only C++17 optimization library that is fast, reliable, and easy to integrate.

-On an [83-problem benchmark][bench] against Nocedal's Fortran L-BFGS, libLBFGS, LBFGSpp, and LBFGS-Lite, CppNumericalSolvers has the highest reliability (95% converged), the most first-place wins (43 / 83, 2× the next library), and the lowest mean nfev of any solver tested.
+On a [376-problem benchmark][bench] against Nocedal's Fortran L-BFGS, libLBFGS, LBFGSpp, and LBFGS-Lite, CppNumericalSolvers has the highest reliability (95% converged), the most first-place wins (230 / 376, 2× the next library), and the lowest mean nfev of any solver tested.

 [bench]: https://patwie.github.io/CppNumericalSolversBenchmark/